tsliwowicz/crayon/README.md

 How do I migrate from Munin ?
 -----------------------------

-Along with crayon, undder the `server/plugins/` folders there is a folder called `munin-bridge`.
+Along with crayon, under the `server/plugins/` folders there is a folder called `munin-bridge`.
 This folder contains a few shell files which make the migration easier.

 * [Munin Config to JSON][] - Should be executed once.
 It is responsible for a one time conversion of "munin-run <your-files> config" to JSON.
 The resulting document should be saved in `munin-configs` folder under `munin-bridge` (where it is read by the server on restart or when a special plugin API has been called).
 * [Munin Run to JSON][] - Should be executed every time we used to run munin-run and collect our metrics.
 This file is responsible for executing the plugins and posting the result to Crayon.